Home Trading strategies Why Trading Strategies Are Not Working (How To Know And Avoid It)

 The Holy Grail of trading is having many different trading strategies that are uncorrelated to each other.
 That is, of course, difficult, but it should be your goal.

-When you can trade an unlimited number of strategies, only your imagination and idea generation stop you from trading plenty of strategies.
-You should diversify on markets, time frames, and types of trading strategies.
+When you can trade unlimited strategies, only your imagination and idea generation stop you from trading plenty of strategies.
+It would be best if you diversified on markets, time frames, and types of trading strategies.

 The point with diversification is to have strategies offset each other but still make a positive return.